urena-code/cs100-final/README.md

  Before you add tasks to your to-do list, you need to first make a list! do this by entering 1. (then display using 3)
  <img width="329" alt="Screen Shot 2022-07-22 at 3 06 06 PM" src="https://user-images.githubusercontent.com/59552176/180574794-7fed686e-7b3b-4707-947f-b745196f5a1b.png">

-now lets add eggs to our shopping list! (enter 2, select which list to add to - enter 1 - and enter relevant features.)
+now lets add "eggs" to our shopping list! (enter 2, select which list to add to - enter 1 - and enter relevant features.)

 <img width="392" alt="Screen Shot 2022-07-22 at 3 08 31 PM" src="https://user-images.githubusercontent.com/59552176/180574928-052a43ff-a873-49c3-a2ed-5516b4ac6bfa.png">